Zero trust

 - Each repository needs its own copy of secrets

-- No centralized management view
+- No centralized view

 No centralized audit trail